vrncndlr/SwingMood/README.md

 * A front end user interface.
 * The ability to retrieve data from both API:s.
 Multiple calls are used to access data from the Soundcloud API, a single call is used to get weather data about the users location.
 * Retrival of a single track based on emotion and weather.
-Playlist generation and custom media player together with other features will be implemented further down the line.

 Features that are essential:
 * Weather data retrieval
 * Music playback

 Features that may be necessary for functionality (or just nice to have):
 * Playlist generation
 * Soundcloud login